Basic Configuration Server to Avoid Hardcoding in iOS Applications

 The client app will use ConfigService

-to fetch fresh configuration from the backend side.
-I would like to trigger it early when the application boots.
-To demonstrate that the config is refreshing UI, I have created a simple demo application with one button that opens a web page.
-The button’s title as well as the main screen background is configurable.
+to fetch fresh configuration from the backend.
+I want to trigger this process early when the application boots.
+To demonstrate how the configuration refreshes the UI, I have created a simple demo application with one button that opens a web page.
+The button’s title, as well as the main screen background, is configurable.
 I will use the following keys:

 app.background.color